 You eat unprocessed, real food

-Paleo and primal diets consist of real, whole foods – except for some natural but bottled or packaged sauces, condiments and ingredients – so you automatically eliminate a whole range of preservatives, hidden sugars, sodium, additives, colouring, artificial flavouring and who knows what else.
-As a result you eliminate unnecessary toxins and consume more nutrients, plus the food tastes so much better.
+Paleo and primal diets consist of real, whole foods – except for some natural but bottled or packaged sauces, condiments, and ingredients – so you automatically eliminate a whole range of preservatives, hidden sugars, sodium, additives, coloring, artificial flavoring, and who knows what else.
+As a result, you eliminate unnecessary toxins and consume more nutrients, plus the food tastes so much better.

 Sustained weight loss

 Most people experience weight loss and muscle growth while eating a paleo diet and keeping an active lifestyle.
 Improved metabolic processes and gut health, better sleep, stress management, sufficient Vitamin D, and a healthy ratio of Omega-3/6 fatty acids all aid in burning off stored body fat.